prankuragarwal/Red_Hot_Techie_Pepper/README.md

 ## Features

-1.Currency Convertor
+1. Currency Convertor
-2.Near by ATM's locator
+2. Near by ATM's locator
-3.Language Translator
+3. Language Translator
-4.Nearby Restaurants locator
+4. Nearby Restaurants locator
-5.Gides you direction to different places
+5. Gides you direction to different places
-6.Gives nearest bus transportation service
+6. Gives nearest bus transportation service
-7.Helps you in finding your desired job in a particular location 8.Tourist Spots in the city
+7. Helps you in finding your desired job in a particular location
+8. Tourist Spots in the city
-9.NLP Based instatnt response
+9. NLP Based instatnt response
-10.AutoCorrects the queries and replies accordingly
+10. AutoCorrects the queries and replies accordingly